GoogleCloudPlatform/accelerated-platforms/CONTRIBUTING.md

 one available on a remote host, you can connect to the remote host and use that container runtime.
 For more information, refer to [Develop on a remote Docker host](https://code.visualstudio.com/remote/advancedcontainers/develop-remote-host).

-### Requirements

-To setup a development environment you need:

-- A POSIX-compliant shell
-- An OCI-compatible container runtime.
-Tested with Docker for Linux 20.10.21
-- Visual Studio Code, if you need to modify any part of this set of software components.
-Other editors and IDEs might work fine.